 Carradice CarraDura Mini

-A dinky little 0.5l bag with a small opening that will just about take the essential tube, tool, tyre levers and CO2 – but nowt more!
+This is a dinky little 0.5l bag with a small opening that will just about take the essential tube, tool, tyre levers and CO2 – but nothing more!
 The polyester material is tough, the zip is waterproofed and there are reflective details in addition to the reflective rear light loop.

-Carradice has also managed a couple of wide elastic straps to secure a mini-pump.
-A well-priced, fully featured saddle pack if you’re travelling light.
+Carradice has also managed a couple of wide elastic straps to secure a mini pump.
+The CarraDura is a well-priced, fully featured saddle pack if you’re travelling light.

 Deuter Bag 1

 With a rigid top and bottom, and sides that concertina, this 98g bag feels larger than its 0.8l capacity.
-This easily takes a couple of tubes and all the usual gubbins.
+It easily takes a couple of tubes and all the usual kit.

-It’s very tidily made, has a loop zip-pull and our experience of Deuter bags suggests it should last for years.
-Velcro straps secure it to seatpost and saddle, and there are reflective details.
+It’s very tidily made, has a loop zip-pull, and our experience of Deuter bags suggests it should last for years.
+Velcro straps secure it to your seatpost and saddle, and there are reflective details.

-Evoc’s little fella is a weight weenie-friendly 78g, with a 0.7-litre volume that’ll take a pair of inner tubes at a push, tyre levers and a multi-tool, and there’s a small elasticated pocket inside too, ideal for keys.
+Evoc’s little bag is a weight weenie-friendly 78g, with a 0.7-litre volume that’ll take a pair of inner tubes at a push, tyre levers and a multi-tool.
+There’s a small elasticated pocket inside too, which is ideal for keys.

 Fizik Lin:k medium

 It also means it’ll take a wide 27.5in inner tube, tool, levers and canister.
-The three Velcro straps keep it tight, there are reflective logos and reflective piping encircling both sides on this effective seat pack.
+The three Velcro straps keep it tight, and reflective logos and piping encircle both sides of this effective seat pack.